foghorn-tech/file_search_doc/open-ai-doc/output/OpenAI_vision.md

  - Metadata and resizing: The model doesn't process original file names or metadata, and images are resized before analysis, affecting their original dimensions.
  - Counting: May give approximate counts for objects in images.
  - CAPTCHAS: For safety reasons, we have implemented a system to block the submission of CAPTCHAs.

-## Calculating costs

-Image inputs are metered and charged in tokens, just as text inputs are.
-The token cost of a given image is determined by two factors: its size, and the `detail` option on each image_url block.
-All images with `detail: low` cost 85 tokens each. `detail: high` images are first scaled to fit within a 2048 x 2048 square, maintaining their aspect ratio.
-Then, they are scaled such that the shortest side of the image is 768px long.
-Finally, we count how many 512px squares the image consists of.
-Each of those squares costs *170 tokens*.
-Another *85 tokens* are always added to the final total.

-Here are some examples demonstrating the above.

- - A 1024 x 1024 square image in `detail: high` mode costs 765 tokens
-    - 1024 is less than 2048, so there is no initial resize.
-    - The shortest side is 1024, so we scale the image down to 768 x 768.
-    - 4 512px square tiles are needed to represent the image, so the final token cost is `170 * 4 + 85 = 765`.
- - A 2048 x 4096 image in `detail: high` mode costs 1105 tokens
-    - We scale down the image to 1024 x 2048 to fit within the 2048 square.
-    - The shortest side is 1024, so we further scale down to 768 x 1536.
-    - 6 512px tiles are needed, so the final token cost is `170 * 6 + 85 = 1105`.
- - A 4096 x 8192 image in `detail: low` most costs 85 tokens
-    - Regardless of input size, low detail images are a fixed cost.

-## FAQ

-### Can I fine-tune the image capabilities in gpt-4?
-No, we do not support fine-tuning the image capabilities of gpt-4 at this time.

-### Can I use gpt-4 to generate images?
-No, you can use dall-e-3 to generate images and gpt-4o or gpt-4-turbo to understand images.

-### What type of files can I upload?
-We currently support PNG (.png), JPEG (.jpeg and .jpg), WEBP (.webp), and non-animated GIF (.gif).

-### Is there a limit to the size of the image I can upload?
-Yes, we restrict image uploads to 20MB per image.

-### Can I delete an image I uploaded?
-No, we will delete the image for you automatically after it has been processed by the model.

-### Where can I learn more about the considerations of GPT-4 with Vision?
-You can find details about our evaluations, preparation, and mitigation work in the GPT-4 with Vision system card.

-We have further implemented a system to block the submission of CAPTCHAs.

-### How do rate limits for GPT-4 with Vision work?
-We process images at the token level, so each image we process counts towards your tokens per minute (TPM) limit.
-See the calculating costs section for details on the formula used to determine token count per image.

-### Can GPT-4 with Vision understand image metadata?
-No, the model does not receive image metadata.

-### What happens if my image is unclear?
-If an image is ambiguous or unclear, the model will do its best to interpret it.
-However, the results may be less accurate.
-A good rule of thumb is that if an average human cannot see the info in an image at the resolutions used in low/high res mode, then the model cannot either.